lter/ltertools/CONTRIBUTING.md

 - We will list your preferred name in the `DESCRIPTION` file as an author

 - If you'd like, we can add any of: your email, professional website, or a link to your [ORCiD](https://orcid.org/)

-- We will also specifically reference you in the description field of the function(s) that you contribute

 By taking these steps we hope to ensure that your intellectual contributions will be appropriately credited and that `ltertools` users can find other facets of your professional work based on your links to this R package.